Face Covering FAQs

 Q: Are face coverings required while riding a shuttle bus?

-Yes, face coverings must be worn while riding a shuttle bus, even if no one else is on the shuttle, to decrease respiratory secretions on surfaces within the shuttle.
+A: Yes, face coverings must be worn while riding a shuttle bus, even if no one else is on the shuttle, to decrease respiratory secretions on surfaces within the shuttle.
 Contaminated surfaces still may be a source of infection, so it is advisable to wash your hands or use hand sanitizer after exiting the shuttle.

 Q: Are face coverings required while operating a university vehicle?